Some Days I Struggle Too: Mental Health and the Gym

 When Personal Trainers Struggle Too

 I've had days where putting on gym clothes felt mountainous.
 Days where facing people, noise, and mirrors was overwhelming.
-Days where I trained not because I wanted to, but because I knew movement might help.
+Days where Rejection Sensitive Dysphoria made the thought of being seen in the gym emotionally unbearable; worried someone would judge how I looked or moved.

 That's the reality behind the Instagram posts and workout routines.